samuelmholley1/Life-Command-Rebuild/COMMANDS.md

 - Testing commands must be run from their specific package directories in terminal.
 - If you see a command in documentation or scripts that is not listed above, it is likely incorrect for this project.
 - The only supported package manager is **Yarn Berry** (v2+), with workspaces.
+- **IMPORTANT:** Any changes to supported or unsupported commands must be reported via chat to the founder immediately.

 ## Production Build (Vercel):
   - `yarn install --immutable`